 Comment: There is a possibility - of collisions between SLAP [Structured Local Address Plan, defined in 802c-2017] and STA random MAC address use post association.
 Goal is to enable SLAP to be deployed on a network and not have it be interfered with by stations coming in with random addresses.

-Response summary: The possibility of collisions depends on the existing, required ability of a local network administrator to do their job; No additional opportunities for collisions are introduced by P802.11aq D14.0 over what is already present in non-P802.11aq compliant systems.
+Response summary: The possibility of collisions depends on the existing, required ability of a local network administrator to do their job; No additional opportunities for collisions are introduced by P802.11aq D14.0 over what is already present in 802.11 compliant systems.

 P802.11aq D14.0 requires network administrator policy configuration of MAC addresses on stations associating and joining the LAN.
 The client station MAC address is set to its Global MAC address by default.

-802.11 networks require a certain amount of provisioning to associate to an 802.11 basic service set (BSS).
+802.11 devices require a certain amount of provisioning to associate to an 802.11 basic service set (BSS).
 This includes security policies and credentials.
 If a network administrator is using the SLAP to administer the local address space on a network, the administrator will also require provisioning of that information on all devices, using the MIB variable defined by 802.11aq, that are allowed on the network via 802.11.
-In this case there is no conflict.
+In this case, when the network administrator provisions local address space policy, there is no conflict.

 There are situations where 802.11 networks provide a network access service and the network administrator requires only that an end device/user connect on an SSID to establish network access.
 Network administrators that use the SLAP to manage the local address space on their networks will take care, as part of their administrative duties, not to bridge this network access service traffic (traffic from both non-11aq capable client devices, and devices with 11aq dot11MACPrivacyEnabled set to TRUE) onto another LAN segment that operates under the SLAP.
 Therefore, the only time that there could be MAC address collisions is when the administrator is not administering the network correctly.